vanilla/docs/content/help/appearance/accessibility.md

 * Our interface is keyboard-friendly.
 * We limit the use of colors, images, and symbols as navigation aids or primary content.
 * We use modern HTML5 markup and accessible forms.
+* Not all of Vanilla's add-ons are 100% WCAG 2.0 compliant, usually because we offer newer accessible alternatives.
-* We cannot control the accessibility of user generated content within a forum.
+* We cannot control the accessibility of user generated content within a forum, but we do provide users with the tools to post accessible content.

 If you find an area where Vanilla could improve its accessibility, please [contact support](mailto:support@vanillaforums.com) or [file an issue](http://github.com/vanilla/vanilla/issues).

+### Section 508

+Section 508 is a federal law that requires all electronic and information technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities.
+Many private businesses also opt to be Section 508 compliant too.

+As of Januarary 2017, Section 508 [has adopted WCAG 2.0 level AA success criteria](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-regulatory-impact-analysis#_Toc471376817) for accessibility.

 ## Theming consideration